jsoref/ceph/doc/dev/health-reports.rst

 Apparently, osdmap, mdsmap and monmap fall into this category.
 But what about the aggregated statistics of the cluster?
 They are crucial for the administrator to understand the status of the cluster, but they might not be that important to keep the cluster running.
-To address this scability issue,  we offloaded the work of collecting and aggregating the metrics to mgr.
+To address this scalability issue,  we offloaded the work of collecting and aggregating the metrics to mgr.

 Now, mgr is responsible for receiving and processing the ``MPGStats`` messages from